The best indie movie guide: How to get your film on streaming services

 First up, it needs to be of a certain quality.
 So while shooting the entire thing on an iPhone might’ve worked for innovators such as Sean Baker (Tangerine) and Steven Soderbergh (Unsane), you are not them and you’re going to have to invest or at least rent some decent production equipment, as well as take on the best editor in order to ensure your film is of streamable quality.

 Using certain locations, camera stabilizers, a professional lighting setup, and premium post-audio editing are all essentials if you want to reach this level.
+Of course, keep in mind that you don’t have to spend thousands of dollars to get quality equipment.
+Many Hollywood quality cameras and audio equipment aren’t ridiculously priced.

 When you’re putting your film’s pitch together, be sure to highlight the USP (or USP’s if you’ve got more than one).
 What makes your film stand out?
 Perhaps you’ve struck gold and somehow managed to convince an A-list actor to star in your film.
 Maybe you’ve already developed a fanbase via a crowdfunding or social media campaign, or you’ve garnered a cult following having entered your work into a few film festivals.